Seanba/SuperTiled2Unity/docs/manual/extending-the-importer.rst

 Every game is different, however, and for projects of some complexity you'll want to extend the SuperTiled2Unity import pipeline to fit your needs.

 SuperTiled2Unity gives you two ways to modify generated prefabs.
 Once hooked up these modifications will become an integral part of the import process.
-This means the same modifications will applied to your maps, automatically, every time you resave in Tiled.
+This means the same modifications will be applied to your maps automatically, every time you resave in Tiled.

 .. tip::
    If you find you have to modify your imported Tiled maps by hand after every save then this is for you.
 Automating the pipeline saves you time and frustration.